One terminal.

 Teams

-Parallelizing bug fixes, doc updates, or migration tickets across multiple coding agents simultaneously — without juggling four chat windows.
+Parallelizing bug fixes, doc updates, or migration tickets across multiple coding agents simultaneously — without juggling multiple chat windows.

 Researchers & reviewers